Occult macular dystrophy

-Symptoms
+Symptoms and signs

 Symptoms entail a loss of visual acuity in both eyes, including darkened vision, ring scotoma (ring of blindness close to the center of vision), color blindness, and difficulty with bright lights.
 The scotoma may cause text slightly away from the center of vision to disappear; the appearance would not be black (in early stages) but of the same color as the nearby background.
 Many lines of an Amsler grid would be faded or invisible to the patient.
 The area of invisibility on the Amsler grid spreads with time.
 Symptoms do not include headaches or eye pain.
 The loss of acuity tends to be symmetric between the eyes.

 Etiology

 OMD that is caused by mutations of the retinitis pigmentosa 1-like 1 (RP1L1) gene (OMIM 608581) is called Miyake's disease.
 While the mutation is dominant, OMD may manifest more strongly and earlier in children than in the parent (anticipation).
 However, cases have presented with no mutation to RP1L1.
 One study suggests that OMD arises because of two mutations arising simultaneously, one in RP1L1 and another in ABCA4.

 OMD is generally believed to be autosomal dominant, meaning that if you get the abnormal gene from only one parent, you can get the disease.
 However, this does not always seem to be the case.

-OMD differentiates from Stargardt macular dystrophy in which gene is mutated (RP1L1 instead of ABCA4), the process of OMD isn't a buildup of toxic lipofuscin, and Stargardt is regressive.
+OMD differentiates from Stargardt macular dystrophy in which gene is mutated (RP1L1 instead of ABCA4), the process of OMD isn't a buildup of toxic lipofuscin, and Stargardt is recessive.